microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-getfrontlinecloudpcaccessstate.md

 If successful, this function returns a `200 OK` response code and a [frontlineCloudPcAccessState](../resources/cloudpc.md#frontlinecloudpcaccessstate-values) object in the response body.

-If the Cloud PC has been provisioned as a dedicated device, this method returns a `400 Bad Request` response code.
+If the Cloud PC was provisioned as a dedicated device, this method returns a `400 Bad Request` response code.

 ## Examples